Creative Activities for Kids: Art and Craft Clubs

 Parents are complicit in putting pressure on their kids to do well at school.
 Good academic results can lead to a better career in the future.
 Some parents hire private tutors so that their kid’s “serious learning time” is extended beyond normal school hours.
 However, there is an old saying that “All work and no play makes Jack a dull boy.”
 Constant study and no relaxation can make children stressed and irritable.
 No matter how academic a child is, they still need to make some space for creative and physical activities in their weekly schedule.
 The video below is about the positive effects that non-academic activity has on school performance.

-All Work and No Play Make Jack and Jill Dull Boys and Girls
+All Work and No Play Makes Jack (and Jill) a Dull Child

-Art and Craft Ideas on YouTube and in Books
+Find Art and Craft Ideas Online and in Print

-YouTube videos are another great resource for anyone who is new to providing practical activities for their kids.
-Below are a couple of examples of art and craft activities for young kids.
-The first one uses pasta dyed with food coloring.
+YouTube videos are another great resource.
+Below are some examples of art and craft activities for young kids found on YouTube.
+The first one uses origami paper to make a frog that really jumps!
 The second one mimics playing with sand on a beach.
-Both activities are fun and messy!
-These kind of creative activities are also educational.
-They develop a child’s fine motor skills and provide sensory stimulation and introduce simple math and science concepts.
+Both activities are fun and educational.
+They introduce simple math and science concepts.
+In addition, they develop a child’s fine motor skills and provide sensory stimulation.

 The main drawback with messy creative play is that it is … messy!
 Some entrepreneurs have therefore set up businesses running art and craft clubs so that children and parents can experience the benefits of creative play without this drawback.
-An example is the Creation Station franchise in UK.
-Franchisees are unique individuals.
-They need to be passionate about art and craft and also be committed to providing a great experience for kids.
+These entrepreneurs are passionate about art and craft and they are also committed to providing a great experience for kids.

-For example, Debbie Kersley runs the Cheltenham and Gloucester franchise of Creation Station.
+One such club is run by Debbie Kersley.
+She runs art and craft sessions in Cheltenham and Gloucester in the UK.
 She majored in Fine Art and regularly exhibits her paintings.
 She is also a qualified occupational therapist.
 This enables her to help students develop fine motor skills and motivate them to learn new ones.

-She decided to run a craft franchise as she wanted creativity in all aspects of her work life.
-She says that running an art and craft club enables her to do something fun that also involves working with children.
+She wanted creativity in all aspects of her work life.
+Running an art and craft club enables her to do something fun that also involves working with children.
 She is able to control her own working hours and achieve a better work-life balance.
-The franchise arrangement means that she is her own boss but advice and support is there if needed.

 How to Run a Creative Art and Craft Club